1. About amitriptyline for pain and migraine

 Many people sleep better while they're taking amitriptyline.

-Although amitriptyline is an antidepressant, it's given in lower doses to help pain.
-Taking amitriptyline as a painkiller won't change your personality or make you feel any different.
+Although amitriptyline is an antidepressant, the doses are lower to help pain.
+Taking amitriptyline as a painkiller will not change your personality or make you feel any different.

 Amitriptyline is safe to take for a long time.
-There don't seem to be any lasting harmful effects from taking it for many months or years.
+There do not seem to be any lasting harmful effects from taking it for many months or years.

-Amitriptyline isn't addictive but you can get extra side effects if you stop taking it suddenly.
+Amitriptyline is not addictive but you can get extra side effects if you stop taking it suddenly.
+You may have flu-like symptoms like feeling sick, muscle pain and feeling tired or restless.

 Do not stop taking amitriptyline suddenly, or without talking to your doctor.